drudge/netsuite-v2017.2/README.md

 var ns = new NetSuite({appId: 'AAAAAAAA-AAAA-AAAA-AAAA-AAAAAAAAAAAA', passport: {account: 'TSTDRV111111', email: 'you@yourcompany.com', password: 'shhhhh'}});
 ```

-# Retrieve Files in the file cabinet
+# Search and SearchMore Operation

 Here's a quick example that will loop through all files in your account: